leegee/test-react-openlayers-ufo/README.md

-# npm Monorepo + React + Redux Toolkit + TypeScript + Vite + OpenLayers + UFOs.
+# npm Monorepo + React + Redux Toolkit + TypeScript + Vite + OpenLayers + PostGIS + UFOs.

 WIP, just testing.

 Using Redux Toolkit's 'slices' to try and tame the horribly dated and ungainly Redux.

-A simple OpenLayers map to fetch and display data when the map is rendered, zoomed, or moved (ie on `moveend`).

-As yet, no data access layer.
+A simple OpenLayers map to fetch and display data when the map is rendered, zoomed, or moved (ie on `moveend`), with a tiny Koa data access layer.

-See the `README`s in the sub-directories of `data/`.
+See the `README`s in the sub-directories of `data/` for details of the MUFON and Norge UFO sighting data.

 ![Screenshot](./docs/images/Screenshot%202024-03-14%20120826.png)

+Todo:

+* Expose more data: shape, colour, direction, etc
+* Filter on all columns

 .